JocysCom/UMQF/MORA/UMQF.md

 Where:

 - `UMQ_base(a,e)` - Base Universal Moral Quotient (UMQ) of the action (a) per affected entity before responsibility adjustments.

 - `UMQ_final(a,e)` - Final Universal Moral Quotient (UMQ) of the action (a) per affected entity.

 - `ΔOS(e)` - Change in Odds of Survival for entity (e) due to action (a), ranging between -1 (disintegration/destruction for non-living entities or death for self-aware entities) and +1 (creation/formation for non-living entities or saving/creating a life for self-aware entities). *If combining multiple effects would push ΔOS(e) outside this range, clamp it to −1 or +1 before inserting it into the UMQ formula.
-If the change comes from a monetary loss or gain, compute it with the Av→ΔOSresource rule above.*
+If the change comes from a monetary loss or gain, compute it with the Av→ΔOSresource rule above.* Linear scale mapping:

+  - 0.00 ≤ - Neutral
+  - 0.10 ≤ - Minor
+  - 0.30 ≤ - Moderate
+  - 0.60 ≤ - Severe
+  - 0.90 ≤ - Critical
+  - 1.00 ≤ - Life/Death

 - `sign(ΔOS(e))` - A function that returns -1 for negative changes, 0 for no change, and 1 for positive changes.
 - `VSA(e)` - Value of Self-Awareness of entity (e), measured as a multiplier from 0 to 1.
+Linear scale mapping:

+  - 0.0001 ≤ - Latent
+  - 0.0100 ≤ - Instinctual
+  - 0.1000 ≤ - Sentient
+  - 0.3000 ≤ - Conscious
+  - 0.5500 ≤ - Sapient
+  - 0.8000 ≤ - Super-sapient

 - `Tc(e)` - Temporal coefficient, measured from 0 to 1 where 1 represents the entity's entire remaining potential lifespan.
 Use Tc = 1.0 for permanent effects (death).
 For indefinite lifespans, scale temporary effects against the lifespan of the Average Reference Entity (e.g., Human) (the same standard used for GCU) to ensure universal comparability.
+Linear scale mapping:

+  - 0.01 ≤ - Transient
+  - 0.10 ≤ - Short-term
+  - 0.40 ≤ - Medium-term
+  - 0.80 ≤ - Long-term
+  - 1.00 ≤ - Permanent

 - `Av(e)` - Action value, impact on entity (e) in terms of economic value, quantified in normalized Global Currency Units (GCU), where 1 GCU represents the economic value produced by an average entity over their lifetime.
 Can be positive or negative. *Used only to derive ΔOSresource; do not plug Av directly into the UMQ equation.*

 - `Vc(e)` - Violation coefficient of Consent of entity (e) caused by action (a), ranging from 0 (no violation) to 1 (full violation).
 Its application is conditional on `ΔOS(e)`.
 Full violation neutralizes moral value if ΔOS(e) is positive and doubles negative moral value if ΔOS(e) is negative.
+Linear scale mapping:

+  - 0.00 ≤ - Explicit
+  - 0.10 ≤ - Implicit
+  - 0.30 ≤ - Assumed
+  - 0.50 ≤ - Reluctant
+  - 0.80 ≤ - Coerced
+  - 1.00 ≤ - Forced

 - `Sc(e)` - Suffering coefficient, taking into account the suffering caused to entity (e) by action (a), ranging 0 (no suffering) to 1 (full suffering).
 Its application is conditional on `ΔOS(e)`.
 Full suffering neutralize moral value if ΔOS(e) is positive and doubles negative moral value if ΔOS(e) is negative. `Sc` combined with `Vc`, can quadruple negative impact.
+Linear scale mapping:

+  - 0.00 ≤ - None
+  - 0.20 ≤ - Discomfort
+  - 0.50 ≤ - Distress
+  - 0.80 ≤ - Agony
+  - 1.00 ≤ - Torture

 - `Rp` - Responsibility Coefficient, scaling moral weight based on Action Type, Causal Proximity, and Replaceability.
 (See "Action & Responsibility Logic").

 - `In` - Intention Coefficient, scaling moral weight based on the entity's simulation/prediction of the outcome.
 (See "Action & Responsibility Logic").

 - `∑ (Summation)` - indicates accumulation of moral values scored for each affected entity (e).

 #### Notes